 Less common reasons include

-Instillation of a drug
+Instillation of a medicine

 Monitoring of urine output in certain hospitalized patients (indwelling catheter; not discussed here)